itwesleysantos/itwesleysantos/README.md

 **Computer Science Student Focused on Cyber Security | Open to Opportunities**

 Actively developing skills in security fundamentals and system administration.
 Committed to continuous practice on platforms like TryHackMe to consolidate technical knowledge.

-Currently, I am dedicated to improving my technical English level, an essential component for a career in Cybersecurity.

 **Open to internships and hands-on experiences in Cyber Security.**